bsodmike/crustyengineer.com/content/blog/2025-10-19-axum-multi-tenancy-abstract-repository-layer.md

             └── lib.rs
 ```

-## Disabling abstractions with feature gates
+## Disabling sub-crates with feature gates

 Normal repository types would be replaced using feature gates and the same approach can be applied here, of course they would need to be applied in tandem with service, ports, repository and adapters etc - to cover the full "hot" path.